 Ory Kratos uses the Have I Been Pwned (HiBP) API, with the k-anonymity flag, to check if the password the user registers with has been a part of one of the breaches documented by the HiBP project.

 In some environments, due to various CISO policies, it might be difficult to establish egress connectivity to non-approved hosts.
-If it happens that your Kratos operates in such an environment and it cannot communicate with the HiBP API at haveibeenpwned.com, but there is the requirement to check if passwords have been leaked, you can host the HiBP API yourself and configure Kratos to use your own instance.
+If it happens that your Kratos operates in such an environment and it can't communicate with the HiBP API at haveibeenpwned.com, but there is the requirement to check if passwords have been leaked, you can host the HiBP API yourself and configure Kratos to use your own instance.

 To do so, configure Kratos to use your API: